-Please call the Office: (+371) 6762 4622 and your call will be directed to the appropriate person.
+Please call the Office: +371 6762 4622 and your call will be directed to the appropriate person.
 Please note that teachers are generally not available to take phone calls during the school day.
+All staff can be contacted by email using the format firstname.lastname@isriga.lv.
+Staff names and roles are listed on the school website.